sayakpaul/keras-xla-benchmarks/README.md

 Each folder (`keras_legacy`, `keras_cv`, or `hub`) contains a Jupyter Notebook called `analysis.ipynb` that provides some exploratory analysis on the results.
 The `compare.ipynb` notebook presents some basic analysis as well.

 > 💡 **Note**: that for this project, we solely focus on benchmarking the throughput of the models and NOT on their predictive quality.
+The benchmarks were conducted using full precision (FP32) and NOT in mixed-precision.

 Below are some findings I found interesting.